Nintendo Switch: SoC, CPU, GPU and RAM

 The Switch uses a system-on-chip from the Tegra family of products, developed in partnership with Nvidia.
 No specific details were revealed beyond that it is a "custom" Tegra chip "based on the same architecture as the world's top-performing GeForce gaming graphics cards" that are common in personal computers, and has a custom API known as "NVN", which is designed to "bring lightweight, fast gaming to the masses".
 Takeda described the Nvidia chipset as being critical for delivering gamers a level of performance similar to that which they experience on personal computers, helping to achieve "high performance but low power consumption" for the Switch.
 Pre-release reports, unconfirmed by either Nintendo or Nvidia, stated that the SoC would be a standard Nvidia Tegra X1 instead, composed of four ARM Cortex-A57 and four ARM Cortex-A53 CPU cores along with 256 Maxwell-based CUDA GPU cores.
 This was later corroborated by an analysis on the console done by Tech Insights in March 2017.
-The CPU cores are normally clocked at 1020 MHz, but the 8.0.0 firmware update released in April 2019 allows the CPU to clock up to 1785 MHz in certain games during loading to improve load times.
-While the SoC features 8 CPU cores, the Switch only uses the 4 64-bit Cortex-A57 cores, of which 1 is reserved to the operating system.
-The GPU cores are clocked at 768 MHz when the device is docked, and in Handheld mode, fluctuating between the following speeds: 307.2 MHz, 384 MHz, and 460 MHz.
-This gives the Switch's GPU a theoretical peak performance of GFLOPS in TV mode and GFLOPS in Handheld mode.
-A later iFixit teardown of the final product confirmed 4 GB of LPDDR4.
-It is clocked at 1600 MHz in TV mode, while at a reduced 1331.2 MHz in Handheld mode.
+The CPU cores are normally clocked at 1.02 GHz, but a firmware update released in April 2019 allows the CPU to clock up to 1.785 GHz in certain games during loading to improve load times.
+While the SoC features eight CPU cores, the Switch only uses the four 64-bit Cortex-A57 cores, of which one is reserved to the operating system.
+The GPU cores are clocked at 768 MHz when the device is docked and fluctuate between 307.2, 384, and 460 MHz when undocked.
+This gives the Switch's GPU a theoretical peak performance of GFLOPS docked and GFLOPS when undocked.
+A later iFixit teardown of the final product confirmed 4 GB of LPDDR4 RAM.
+It is clocked at 1600 MHz while docked and a reduced 1331.2 MHz undocked.